narcissistic red flags: warning signs highlighted

 E. Cognitive Dissonance

-Cognitive dissonance sets in when you have a narcissistic partner.
-This is when you have inconsistent thoughts, beliefs, or attitudes about the same thing.
-Your mind ends up swirling and confused trying to make sense of the fact that the person who is supposed to be protecting and caring for you is actually the same person that is causing you pain.
+Your mind ends up swirling and confused, trying to make sense of the fact that the person who is supposed to be protecting and caring for you is actually the same person who is causing you pain.

 You will end up making a long list of excuses to try and explain away their behavior and make some sense of your relationship.